 In her case, the hopelessness was very high and for her, ending life was the only solution left.
 As she was competing with herself, anger towards self was at peak.
 Being very ambitious, she was chasing power.
 All these things brought together an internal state of turmoil which she couldn’t handle.
 Self criticism was very high as faith in life got eroded while going through the roller coaster ride of life.
 On one side were her dreams and aspirations which were more than big and on other side were the challenges which she felt unequipped to handle and thus created a state of mental instability, which always is an easy way to escape the situation unconsciously (no responsibility, no pressure to prove, no comparison)

 Ecosystem of the patient’s surroundings is of utmost importance and in her case, the parents provided uninterrupted 24* 7 support.
-If they won’t have provided the unconditional support, her recovery won’t have been possible.
+If they wouldn't have provided the unconditional support, her recovery wouldn’t have been possible.

-She has started exploring her life with an new enthusiasm and expanded awareness towards life and has resumed to work.
+She has started exploring her life with a new enthusiasm, expanded awareness towards life and has resumed to work.